YUCLing/eloquent-attribute-inject/README.md

 A helper class that can be used to inject attributes into an Eloquent model without having to modify the model.

+This class cannot inject default values to models that weren't created by Eloquent (like using `new static`).
+But still can trigger the save event.
+You will have to handle this by yourself.

 Example
 ```php
 (new InjectModelAttribute(User::class))